Ed King (activist)

-Ralph Edwin King Jr. (born September 20, 1936), better known as Ed King, is a United Methodist minister, civil rights activist, and retired educator.
-He was a key figure in historic civil rights events taking place in Mississippi, including the Jackson Woolworth’s sit-in of 1963 and the Freedom Summer project in 1964.
-Rev. King held the position of chaplain and dean of students, 1963–1967, at Tougaloo College in Jackson, Mississippi.
-At this critical juncture of the civil rights movement, historian John Dittmer described King as “the most visible white activist in the Mississippi movement.”
+Ralph Edwin King Jr. (September 20, 1936 – July 4, 2026), better known as Ed King, was a United Methodist minister, civil rights activist and educator.
+He was a key figure in historic civil rights events taking place in Mississippi, including the Jackson Woolworth's sit-in of 1963 and the Freedom Summer project in 1964.
+King held the position of chaplain and dean of students, 1963–1967, at Tougaloo College in Jackson, Mississippi.
+At this critical juncture of the civil rights movement, historian John Dittmer described King as "the most visible white activist in the Mississippi movement."

 As Tougaloo College chaplain, King collaborated with many of the key figures in the civil rights movement, including Bob Moses and others from the Student Nonviolent Coordinating Committee (SNCC), Medgar Evers of the NAACP, James Farmer and David Dennis of CORE, Dr. Martin Luther King of the Southern Christian Leadership Conference (SCLC), and activists from the Mississippi COFO (Council of Federated Organizations), including Fannie Lou Hamer, Lawrence Guyot, and John Salter.

 King was also a co-founder of the Mississippi Freedom Democratic Party (MFDP), a member of the Democratic National Committee, and a delegate to three Democratic National Conventions.
 He and other surviving MFDP delegates were honored at the 2004 Democratic National Convention in Boston on the 40th anniversary of their efforts to end racial discrimination in the Democratic party.

 Early life

 King was born on September 20, 1936, in Vicksburg, Mississippi, to Ralph Edwin King Sr. and Julia Wilma Tucker King.
 His father, whose family came from West Virginia and Louisiana, was an engineer with the Mississippi River Commission.
-His mother’s family had deep roots in the antebellum history of Mississippi.
-King’s great-grandfather had served under General Robert E. Lee, and his grandfather, J.W.
-Tucker, was sheriff of Warren County, Mississippi.
+His mother's family had deep roots in the antebellum history of Mississippi.
+King's great-grandfather had served under General Robert E. Lee, and his grandfather, J. W. Tucker, was sheriff of Warren County, Mississippi.

-As a youngster growing up in historic Vicksburg, King was deeply moved by stories of the deprivation his family suffered during what was called the “Yankee torture” of the besieged city near the end of the Civil War.
-Ed spent many hours at the Vicksburg battleground, reflecting on the great costs of war.
+As a youngster growing up in historic Vicksburg, King was deeply moved by stories of the deprivation his family suffered during what was called the "Yankee torture" of the besieged city near the end of the Civil War.
+King spent many hours at the Vicksburg battleground, reflecting on the great costs of war.
 While still in his teens, he was drawn to pacifism and became an admirer of Mahatma Gandhi.
 Later, he recalled that pacifism came to him much earlier than more progressive attitudes about race.

 A good but not overly distinguished student, King was never subjected to standardized testing until his senior year at Carr Central High School.
-Suffering a sinus infection while taking the SAT test, he was convinced he’d done poorly and would never be admitted to Millsaps College, a popular destination for high achievers.
-“Two weeks later I learned I had won a scholarship," King said, "having probably placed second or third in the state.”
+Suffering a sinus infection while taking the SAT test, he was convinced he had done poorly and would never be admitted to Millsaps College, a popular destination for high achievers.
+"Two weeks later I learned I had won a scholarship," King said, "having probably placed second or third in the state."